PowerShell/PowerShell-RFC/1-Draft/RFCxxxx-PowerShellGet-3.0.md

 An `-IncludeDependencies` switch will include dependent resources in the returned results.

 `Find-Module` will be retained to provide compatibility with v2.
+If the prerelease switch is not used, and only a prerelease version of the module is found a warning will be emitted.

 ### Installing resources

+`Install-PSResource` will mirror the parameter set for `Find-PSResource`.
-`Install-PSResource` will only work for modules unless `-DestinationPath` is specified which works for all resource types.
+The cmd will only work for modules unless `-DestinationPath` is specified which works for all resource types.
-A `-Prerelease` switch allows installing prerelease versions.
 Other types will use `Save-PSResource` (see below).
 A `-Repository` parameter accepts a specific repository name or URL to the repository: